 How To Use A Do It Yourself AC Boot

 Some camping YouTubers have posted DIY ways to add an air conditioner boot to about any existing tent.
-These custom solutions are sold as a kit and will require some actual cutting into the tent fabric.
+These custom solutions are sold as a kit and will require some actual cutting into the tent wall.
 You would then use an adhesive to secure the provided flange to the tent.

 Determining Air Conditioning BTU Requirements by Tent Size